 “You could move back.”
 There’s that pout on her face again.
 She’s right.
 I could.
 I haven’t told her, but I have been thinking about it.

 Marie-Laure is fully dressed, her hair still a fresh auburn, the style bobbed.
-She’s still dressed as if her mother were still alive: totally BCBG, cardigan and pleated skirt.
-Her skirt today is tartan, sweater a pale green angora.
+She’s dressed as if her mother were still alive: totally BCBG, cardigan and pleated skirt.
+Today’s skirt is tartan, sweater a pale green angora.
 She has never been a lesbian who wore only pants.
 That would be Catherine.

 Are you going to let me get up?

 “Of course.
 But, darling, you do remember I’ve seen you nude.”
 A limpid little laugh follows.
 She’s heading toward the door though.
-Glad to see that.
+Glad to see that, that she’s not going hang around and gawk at me.

 Merci, Madame.